BIRTHDAY BOY, MICHAEL ABAYOMI OJO: SALUTE TO COURAGE IN PURSUIT OF AMBITION

 After his call to bar, he joined the chamber of a lawyer-cum politician in Akure.
 Abayomi was the all-in-all, running the chamber as if its his, the Chief Executive Officer (CEO).
 And he did it successfully.
 A year down the line, he told the man of his intention to quit.
 But the lawyer, who was more of a politician/businessman than a legal practitioner, persuaded him to stay, offering to double his salary.
 His offer failed to dissuade Mike, as Abayo stuck to his guns, leaving the chambers.
 Thence, he headed for Lagos to seek greener pastures.
 His sojourn to the economic capital of Nigeria did not last long, as two similar events truncated his plan.
 Within a space of two weeks, he experienced two armed robbery attacks.
 Men of the underworld, armed to the teeth, visited the house he was living in.

 In one of the incidents, he was forced to recumbent at gun point.
-One of the robbers pointed a gun to his head and threatened to blow up his head.
+One of the robbers pointed a gun to his head and threatened to blow it up.
 According to him, his heart beat skipped a few seconds as he faced death literally.
 The last experience brought him to the reality that Akure, his hometown was safer for him to ply his law practice.

 Unknown to him, his 'forced' return home was to fulfil a mission.
 Back home to Akure, he joined the chamber of Adedipe.
 His work there lasted about two years, as the need to be his boss became irresistible.
 He opened his chamber at Hospital road in the capital city.
 A few years thereafter, he joined politics at the union level.
 Based on his popularity among his "learned" colleagues, he became the Secretary of the Nigerian Bar Association (NBA), Akure branch in an election held at the High Court in 2001.
 After that two-year term in office, he contested and won the chairmanship election and served for two terms- from 2004-2008.